Lipid bilayer

 The lipid bilayer (or phospholipid bilayer) is a thin polar membrane made of two layers of lipid molecules.
-These membranes are flat sheets that form a continuous barrier around all cells.
+These membranes form a continuous barrier around all cells.
 The cell membranes of almost all organisms and many viruses are made of a lipid bilayer, as are the nuclear membrane surrounding the cell nucleus, and membranes of the membrane-bound organelles in the cell.
 The lipid bilayer is the barrier that keeps ions, proteins and other molecules where they are needed and prevents them from diffusing into areas where they should not be.
 Lipid bilayers are ideally suited to this role, even though they are only a few nanometers in width, because they are impermeable to most water-soluble (hydrophilic) molecules.
 Bilayers are particularly impermeable to ions, which allows cells to regulate salt concentrations and pH by transporting ions across their membranes using proteins called ion pumps.

 Biological bilayers are usually composed of amphiphilic phospholipids that have a hydrophilic phosphate head and a hydrophobic tail consisting of two fatty acid chains.
 Phospholipids with certain head groups can alter the surface chemistry of a bilayer and can, for example, serve as signals as well as "anchors" for other molecules in the membranes of cells.
 Just like the heads, the tails of lipids can also affect membrane properties, for instance by determining the phase of the bilayer.
 The bilayer can adopt a solid gel phase state at lower temperatures but undergo phase transition to a fluid state at higher temperatures, and the chemical properties of the lipids' tails influence at which temperature this happens.
 The packing of lipids within the bilayer also affects its mechanical properties, including its resistance to stretching and bending.
 Many of these properties have been studied with the use of artificial "model" bilayers produced in a lab.
 Vesicles made by model bilayers have also been used clinically to deliver drugs.

 The structure of biological membranes typically includes several types of molecules in addition to the phospholipids comprising the bilayer.
 A particularly important example in animal cells is cholesterol, which helps strengthen the bilayer and decrease its permeability.
 Cholesterol also helps regulate the activity of certain integral membrane proteins.
 Integral membrane proteins function when incorporated into a lipid bilayer, and they are held tightly to the lipid bilayer with the help of an annular lipid shell.
 Because bilayers define the boundaries of the cell and its compartments, these membrane proteins are involved in many intra- and inter-cellular signaling processes.
 Certain kinds of membrane proteins are involved in the process of fusing two bilayers together.
 This fusion allows the joining of two distinct structures as in the acrosome reaction during fertilization of an egg by a sperm, or the entry of a virus into a cell.
 Because lipid bilayers are fragile and invisible in a traditional microscope, they are a challenge to study.
 Experiments on bilayers often require advanced techniques like electron microscopy and atomic force microscopy.